 Google allows you to change your business category as needed, but too many changes can cause Google to lose trust in your listing and may require you to re-verify your business altogether.

-Follow these steps to update your Google Business Profile categories:
+Follow these steps to update your GBP categories:

 - Sign in to your Google Account